equalunique/velociredactor/README.md

 velociredactor
 ==============

-Scripts for PII-redaction on similar PDFs using Python, GIMP, GhostScript, ImageMagick, and a re-made XCF template
+GIMP plugin for PII-redaction on similar PDFs.

+See velociraptor.py for more details.